|

 14) Use a GPS pet tracker

 GPS trackers help locate your dog if they wander away from the campsite.
-Many trackers connect to your phone through an app, letting you see your pet’s location in real-time.
+Many trackers connect to your phone through an app, so you can see your pet’s location in real-time.

 Tractive GPS Tracker for Dogs